pololu/a-star/README.txt

 the Arduino IDE.
 In the "Boards" menu, you should now see an entries for the Pololu A-Star 32U4 and the variations of the Pololu A-Star 328PB.

-If you do not see the entry in the "Boards" menu, make sure that the final path to this README looks like this:
+If you do not see these entries in the "Boards" menu, make sure that the final path to this README looks like this:

     Arduino/hardware/pololu/avr/README.txt